EduGord/Log-Analysis-Project/README.md

 ## So what are we reporting, anyway?

 Here are the questions the reporting tool should answer.
-The example answers given aren't the right ones, though!

 **1. What are the most popular three articles of all time?** Which articles have been accessed the most?
 Present this information as a sorted list with the most popular article at the top.